apache/incubator-taverna-site/content/download/code/index.md

 [GitBox](https://gitbox.apache.org/) may push directly to GitHub, although the convention is to raise *pull requests* to discuss changes.

-If you are unable to use GitHub or want to use ASF's git server, select `[Apache GitBox]` below, e.g.:
+If you are unable to use GitHub or prefer using ASF's git server, select `[Apache GitBox]` below, e.g.:

     git clone https://gitbox.apache.org/repos/asf/incubator-taverna-****.git

 **Tip**: Taverna committers can always push to GitBox using ASF credentials.
 Changes are synchronized both ways.

-You can also `[Browse]` the code through GitHub.
+You can also `[Browse]` the code through GitHub or Apache GitBox below.
 Using GitHub you are free to *fork* the projects and raise *pull requests* to [contribute to Apache Taverna](#contribute-to-apache-taverna).